Some posts contain compensated links. Please read this disclaimer for more info.

 5) Museums and galleries

-After walking the city taking in the ancient architecture, more old stuff in museums isn’t for everyone.
+After walking the city taking in ancient architecture, more old stuff isn’t for everyone.
 Particularly some kids.
-However, if your passion for history and heritage has prompted your visit, the city has a lot to offer indoors as well as on the streets.
+However, if history and heritage has prompted your visit, the city has a lot to offer indoors as well.

 Previously mentioned, the Aquarium pleases many.
 Also, the Venetian Fortress (Fort Kaštel) contains the Historical & Maritime Museum of Istria.
-Specifically, it takes a look at regional history, taking in the city, its strategically positioned port and the impact of the numerous empires that have ruled here.
+Specifically, it takes a look at regional history.
+In detail, it covers the city, its port and the impact of the numerous empires that have ruled here.

 Relatively speaking, Memo museum offers a more contemporary view of life here.
-Specifically, they have fascinating items from the last century of city life including vintage cars, computers and furniture.
+Specifically, they have fascinating items from the last century including vintage cars, computers and furniture.
 By comparison, Galerija Makina near Kandlerova is much more up-to-date.
 Actually, it’s the city’s go-to spot for contemporary photography exhibitions.

-Although much of the content is specifically aimed at local residents, it’s worth keeping an eye on events at the Rojc community center (Rojcnet).
+Although much of the content is specifically aimed at locals, it’s worth keeping an eye on events at the Rojc community center (Rojcnet).
 In detail, they host exhibitions, films, talks and conferences.
-Not only does the Archaeological Museum of Istria hold many more Roman artifacts than you see on the streets, but also it has glass, pottery and sculpture from the Illyrian, medieval and Bronze ages.
+Not only does the Archaeological Museum of Istria hold many Roman artifacts, but also Illyrian, medieval and Bronze age.
+Specifically, it has glass, pottery and sculpture.

 Formerly a printing works, the building which currently hosts Museum of Contemporary Art of Istria (MSUI) may not do so forever.
 In fact, MSUI’s four permanent themes and visiting exhibitions are due to move also to the Venetian Fortress.
 Graphic design, photography, film, contemporary local and foreign art are all housed here.
 Also worth acknowledging the House of Istrian olive oil, Museum Gallery Sacred Hearts (Sveta Srca) and the collection by prolific painter Antun Motika, held at the Istrian National Theatre Gallery.

-Built in the 1st century AD at the same time as the colosseum in Rome, Pula colosseum is the best-preserved outside Italy.
+Built in the 1st century AD, Pula colosseum is the best-preserved outside Italy.
+Actually, it was built at the same time as the colosseum in Rome.
 Not only is it one of the six largest remaining Roman arenas, but also the amphitheatre in Pula is Croatia’s best-preserved ancient monument.
 The shading sails that used to fly overhead are no longer in situ.
 Indeed, in ‘full flight’ the venue must have looked incredible.
 Its ability to awe remains.
 Undoubtedly, it is a symbol of Pula, Istria and Croatia itself.
 Furthermore, no trip to Pula is complete without visiting it.